-Some of the workouts include gymnastic rings.
-What I consider one of the best pieces of equipment you can own to create a ton of workouts from the comfort of your own home.
+Gymnastic rings are one of the best pieces of equipment you can own.
+You can create a ton of workouts from the comfort of your own home.

-If you find it difficult to create time for workouts, I’ve got examples in this article using gymnastic rings.
+If you find it difficult to create time for workouts, I’ve got examples in this article using gymnastic rings or a suspension trainer.

 So without further ado, I give you my fitness equipment crush.
 The gymnastic rings and two gymnastic ring routines.

-A few years ago while traveling the globe I was super concerned about how the heck I was going to workout while abroad.
+A few years ago while traveling the globe I was super concerned about how I was going to work out.

-Well I can’t help it ok!
 Practicing daily physical movement is something I really value and prioritize.
-I’m not sure I would have enjoyed the trip as much if I wasn’t able to workout.
+I’m not sure I would have enjoyed Japan, India, Egypt, Thailand, and France as much if I wasn’t able to workout.

-One of the pieces of equipment that I brought with me while traveling was a pair of gymnastic rings.
+So I brought a pair of gymnastics rings.
 A pretty boss piece of equipment that will allow you to add tons of variety, skill, and challenges to your daily workouts.

 A few benefits of training with rings: